kengibson1111/go-stdlib/README.md

 * tlsclient - simple example of a TLS client.
 It requires the contents of the server.pem.
 This came from a public gist with a couple of mods to recognize the cert.

+## encoding/json

+* decoder - basic JSON decoding

+* decoderstream - like the previous example but using the Decoder stream fucntionality.

+* decodertoken - like the previous example but reading individual tokens from the stream.

+* indent - shows marshaling and indenting as two separate steps.

+* marshal - shows basic marshaling.

+* marshalindent - shows marshaling and indenting as one step.

+* rawmessage - this is really cool.
+Shows how to delay parsing until a lower-level type is identified.
+Then parsing continues.

+* unmarshal - shows basic unmarshaling.

 ## encoding/xml

 * encoder - this shows how to define xml translation in a golang type definition.
 That information